 8. Eggs

-Eggs are a complete protein source with healthy fats and essential vitamins, making them ideal for weight gain and muscle recovery.
+Eggs are a complete protein source containing healthy fats and essential vitamins.
+They can support weight gain and muscle recovery when included as part of a balanced diet.

 - Protein: 6 g [12] – Supports muscle growth